ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 # Species Tree

 ## Overview of Tree Reconstruction
-To infer the phylogenetic relationship between the nine species included in the study, we first made a maximum parsimony tree based on the full mitogenomes of the reference genomes.
-To evaluate the extent to which the cytochrome c oxidase subunits or cytochrome b can be used as proxies for the full genome we then made maximum parsimony trees out of them.
+To infer the phylogenetic relationships between the nine species included in the study, we first made a maximum parsimony tree based on the full mitogenomes of the reference genomes.
+We then infered maximum parsimony trees from the cytochrome c oxidase subunits or from cytochrome b to determine if either can be used to infer the phylogenetic relationships as well as the full mitogenome.
 The accession nrs. of the reference genomes are restated in the table below:

 |Species                 |Query Genome|
 |------------------------|------------|